 Vitamin D deficiency is often one of the last things a doctor suspects when a patient complains of less-than-perfect health.

 If you use optimal levels of vitamin D as your standard for deficiency, you find that approximately 90 percent of people fail to achieve optimal vitamin D levels.

 Unfortunately, many people are deficient because they aren’t able to obtain enough vitamin D through direct sunlight and their diet alone, and they aren’t taking a high-quality supplement.

 Of those that are supplementing with vitamin D, they are most likely using a form that is not absorbed well by their body, and they aren’t receiving optimal benefits.

 Before we take a look at your personal risk level of becoming deficient in vitamin D and I tell you my recommendation to maintain optimal levels, let’s first review why vitamin D is so important to your overall health…

 Why Vitamin D Is ESSENTIAL for Your Entire Body

-Once thought of as playing a primary role in osteoporosis and osteomalacia, researchers now realize that vitamin D affects virtually every cell and tissue in your body.
+Once thought of as only playing a role in certain diseases, researchers now realize that vitamin D affects virtually every cell and tissue in your body.
 And it affects numerous vitamin D receptors located throughout your body and nearly 3,000 genes.

 Your cells need the active form of vitamin D to unlock the genetic blueprints stored inside the cell.
 Without these crucial blueprints, these aspects of your health could potentially be at risk: